formio/help.form.io/_paragraphs/userguide/pdf/pdf-webforms.md

 ![](/assets/img/userguide/pdf/downloadpdf.png){: .img-fluid .img-thumbnail }

-Clicking this icond will then create a submission as a PDF for download or print.
+Clicking this icon will then create a submission as a PDF for download or print.